TheMegamind/sync-holes/README.md

 (Or whichever directory you chose in advanced mode.)

-- If you did not configure a cron job during install, you can re-run sync-install.sh or manually set one up
+- If you did not configure a cron job during install, you can re-run sync-install.sh or manually set one up.
+- **Re-running the Installer**: If you run sync-install.sh again and choose not to reconfigure your Pi-hole instances, your existing .env data remains intact.

 ### Manual Installation (Advanced Users Only)
 - Download sync-holes.sh and sync-holes.env